aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-email/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOTX to EMAIL?</h2>

+Python developers often need to convert DOTX files to EMAIL format for various reasons.
+DOTX is a Microsoft Word template file format which is used to create documents with a consistent look and feel.
+It is a great way to create documents with a consistent look and feel, but it is not suitable for emailing.
+EMAIL format, on the other hand, is a widely used format for emailing documents.
+Therefore, it is necessary to convert DOTX files to EMAIL format in order to send them via email.

+<h2>How Aspose.Total helps for dotx to email conversion?</h2>

-For a Python developer, who is trying to add a DOTX to EMAIL conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that make it easy to automate the conversion process from DOTX to EMAIL format using Python.
+It is a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMAIL format.
+This makes it easy for Python developers to quickly and easily convert DOTX files to EMAIL format.

 {{% /blocks/products/pf/feature-page-summary %}}